 It’s sad but true: In 2018, women continue to be dismissed and in some cases, sexually harassed and even assaulted on college and university campuses.
 While traditionally male-dominated programs, such as computer science and engineering have come under attack in recent years, other types of programs that have traditionally attracted a high number of women are by no means exempt.
 Indeed, since November 2017, reports of widespread sexual harassment in creative writing and visual arts programs have also come to the surface in both the United States and Canada.
-In the midst of such a hostile environment, could online courses and programs be a way to create a more level playing field for women?
+In the midst of such a hostile environment, could online courses and programs be a way to close the gender gap?

 STEM and Humanities Programs Struggle to Support Women